Which Camera is Best for Both Photography and Videography: A Comprehensive Guide

 Key Takeaways

-• Choosing the right camera depends on whether you prioritise photography, videography, or a balance of both.
+The best camera depends on whether you prioritise photography, videography, or hybrid use |

 Understanding Your Needs: Photography vs Videography